911±¬ÁĎÍř

 5) Castle Hill (must see)

-The Castle Hill streets are not typically narrow and dark medieval ones, but are pretty wide and civic, lined with beautiful flowers growing on the side and souvenir shops.
-The old buildings are well maintained and nicely renovated, with plenty of photo opportunities waiting practically around every corner.
+The streets of Castle Hill are not narrow and shadowed like the old medieval lanes you might expect—they are pretty wide and civic, lined with souvenir shops and beautiful flowers growing on the side.
+The old buildings are well maintained and nicely restored—perfect for snapping photos and soaking in the charm.

 6) Matthias Church (must see)